MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/prepare-your-o365-tenant.md

 ## Create your development environment

-If you do not have a Microsoft 365 account, you must sign up for a [Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program) subscription.
-The subscription is free for 90 days and continues to renew as long as you are using it for development activity.
+If you don't have a Microsoft 365 account, you must sign up for a [Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program) subscription.
+The subscription is free for 90 days and continues to renew as long as you're using it for development activity.
 If you have a Visual Studio Enterprise or Professional subscription, both programs include a free Microsoft 365 [developer subscription](https://aka.ms/MyVisualStudioBenefits).
-It is active as long as your Visual Studio subscription is active.
+It's active as long as your Visual Studio subscription is active.
 For more information, see [set up a Microsoft 365 developer subscription](/office/developer-program/office-365-developer-program-get-started).

 ## Enable Teams for your organization